brett8883/DJI_Super-Patcher/readme.md

 ## **DJI Super-Patcher 1.9**
 ****
 ### **1.9 UPDATES**
--Increased verbose output from adb commands.
+- Increased verbose output from adb commands.
 - Swapped out unzip.exe and wget.exe for BusyBox.exe (2 for 1 yey!)
--Checks environment and will give messages if something about the environment could affect Super-Patcher and gives suggestions to fix
+- Checks environment and will give messages if something about the environment could affect Super-Patcher and gives suggestions to fix
   - Will still try to run anyway if users dismisses message

--Increased clarity in errorlog.
+- Increased clarity in errorlog.

-- Users are encouraged to update to 1.8, though, all versions of 1.7 still work and will get most of the updates
+- *NOTE:* The flight controllers for Super-Patcher did not change in V1.9, only the program that installs the flight controller.
+If already patched there is no reason to repatch with 1.9
+***
 ### STATUS UPDATE

 Super-Patcher 2.0 is finished and is under going beta testing right now.
 It is a complete re-write with new features and mods.
 I am excited to share it with you but will not release it until it has been rigoriously tested.
 I understand the trust you have in me with your bird.

-### *OTHER RECENT UPDATES*
+### OTHER RECENT UPDATES

 - Added Inspire 2 support for the V01.02.0200 firmware that has been verified working

  - Minor fixes
 -   Fixed an issue with the P4P flight controller that did not have all NFZ zones disabled.
 Whoops...
 -   Added error logging for adb commands.
 If user indicates super-Patcher wasnt sucessfull the errorlog file will be generated and deposited in the main Super-Patcher folder
 -   Minor fixes
    - Downgraded version of adb hoping for better universal support
    - Fixed visual issue where cmd window would not size large enough to view entire line
    - Fixed issue where Super Tools folder would not delete at runtime